auerbachsd/NLSeer/README.md

 ## Overview

 Nuclear localization signals are fragments of a protein sequence, ranging from anywhere between several amino acids to a couple dozen, that help direct a protein's movement to the nucleus.
 These signals have been implicated in human diseases and play a major role in many biological functions.
-However, despite all the advances made towards understanding the proteins that make up our body, our ability to predict (and thus understand) where these signals are remains elusive.
-Advances in machine learning techniques present the possibility of identifying these signals.
+However, despite all the advances made towards understanding the proteins that make up our body, advances in machine learning techniques present the possibility of more accurately identifying these signals.

 In this project, we have implemented several techniques to construct a model specifically designed to predict NLS signals based on its sequence.
 These are the position-specific sorting matrix (PSSM), convolutional neural networks (CNN), and long short-term memory recurrent neural networks (LSTM-RNN).
 The objective is to be able to generate proababilities of having NLS for any given protein.